Open source models for the parametric study of diffraction gratings in 2D/2.5D/3D with ONELAB/Gmsh/GetDP: Theoretical model

 \subsubsection{Perfectly Matched Layers}

-The main drawback encountered in electromagnetism when tackling theory of gratings through the finite element method is the non-decreasing behaviour of the propagating modes in superstrate and substrate (if they are made of lossless materials): The PML has been introduced by \cite{bib:berenger} in order to get round this obstacle.
-Standard constant profile PMLs are implemented in the present model.
+The main drawback encountered in electromagnetism when tackling theory of gratings through the finite element method is the non-decreasing behaviour of the propagating modes in superstrate and substrate (if those are made of lossless materials): The PML has been introduced by {berenger94perfec-match-layer} in order to get round this obstacle.
+Standard PMLs constant profile are implemented in the present model.